fastrgv/MATTA/README.md

 Note that "txt2wav" & "wav2txt" may be moved to any convenient directory and will still work.

-For example, let's say you use a Mac and have a friend with a Windows computer.
+For example, let's say you use linux and have a friend with a Windows computer.

-	* txt2wav_osx "stop radioactivity" 20
+	* txt2wav "stop radioactivity" 20

-creates a WAV file from text on OSX (20wpm.wav)
+creates a WAV file from text (20wpm.wav)

 Then your friend can decipher it with the command: